 Until the late 80’s, Galco’s had a large Italian deli.
 According to John Nese, “Three things happened.
 The chains bought the distribution channels for the little guys and closed them down.
 Coke and Pepsi started buying shelf space in grocery stores, eliminating independent bottlers.
 And big business and big government got together.
 It put us out of the deli business.
 Everybody raised their prices.
 Every bit of shelf space was (and is) bought and paid for.”
 Galco’s gives the choice back to the people.

-To survive and to build a niche, Nese scaled back the groceries and began stocking the shelves with sodas from small bottlers.
-The selection is now 500 varieties strong and continually growing.
+To survive and to build a niche, Nese scaled back groceries and began stocking shelves with sodas from small bottlers.
+The soda selection is now 500 varieties strong and continually growing.
 Galco’s still features a small deli in back, a nod to the past.

 When deciding what to stock, Nese makes sure to “just listen to the customer.
 Fifty years ago you’d walk into the store and tell the manager if you didn’t see something on the shelves.
 They’d find it because they knew, (and I know) that for every person who asked, there are 100 people who don’t ask.”

 I was given an opportunity to walk the aisles with Mr. Nese, where he imparted plenty of soda knowledge.

 Manhattan Special has been run by the same family in Brooklyn since 1895.
 The Passaros invented coffee soda and roast their own beans.
 Their orange soda contains visible orange sediment; vanilla cream soda contains vanilla sediment.
 There’s also cherry, sarsaparilla (not just for movie cowboys anymore) and Gassosa made with lemon and lime extracts.